Maletswai Local Municipality

-Maletswai Local Municipality is a now defunct administrative area in the Joe Gqabi District of the Eastern Cape in South Africa.
+Maletswai Local Municipality was an administrative area in the Joe Gqabi District of the Eastern Cape in South Africa.
 The municipality was merged with Gariep Local Municipality immediately after the August 2016 Local Municipal Elections to form the new Walter Sisulu Local Municipality.

 Maletswai is a Sesotho name that means "a place of salt".
 The thermal springs resort, named Aliwal Spa, is located within the municipal area and produces salty water, rich in minerals, from underground.
 During 2010-2014 this once beautiful resort was re-constructed and opened to the public again in 2015.

 Main places

 The 2011 census divided the municipality into the following main places:

 Neighbours

 The neighbours of Maletswai Local Municipality in the Joe Gqabi District Municipality (DC14) are: